Science and Technology

 Diagnostic tests are an essential part of modern medicine.
 The ultimate goal of diagnosis and monitoring is to optimize the outcome or prognosis for the patient by giving the clinician directions for a clinical management strategy.
 Even though physiological and cell-based procedures, such as spirometry, blood test and induced sputum are often routinely available in respiratory medicine, these test require laboratory procedures and are therefore not applicable for use in the doctor’s office.

 The missing link in the field of breathomics that we provide with our BreathBase Solution is the combination of:

 - Reproducible and interchangeable eNose data

 - Artificial Intelligence for direct online pattern recognition

 - And an integrated clinically validated database to enable data driven medicine

 The sensor data of the SpiroNose is reproducible and interchangeable (De Vries ERJ 2018 & De Vries JBR 2015), and the analysis algorithms have shown adequate transferability between devices.
 The latter allows for the exchange of results between different labs and locations, which is a prerequisite for clinical implementation.

 The BreathBase Platform analyzes patients’ exhaled breath in real-time, based on advanced signal processing and an extensive online reference database, infused with AI.
 AI can provide insights that are predictive in nature, allowing assessment of the most probable diagnosis and pinpointing individuals who are more likely to respond to specific treatments.

 The simplicity of the breath test and the integrated database allows for data driven medicine.
 With the data instantly at their fingertips, physicians and GPs have more information to provide on the spot care.
 The breath data of each patient that participate in clinical research will be added to the expanding breath database to make subsequent classification more accurate.

 Data driven medicine

 It is increasingly realized that patients are not alike.
 This has been shown in asthma, COPD, lung cancer and other respiratory diseases, where patients vary in the molecular networks underlying their disease.
-Therefore, getting grips on biological complexity becomes mandatory for therapeutic decisions.
+Therefore, getting to grips with biological complexity becomes mandatory for therapeutic decisions.
 However, molecular networks can insufficiently be established by common clinical procedures.